cvilsmeier/sqinn/README.md

 Contributing
 -------------------------------------------------------------------------------

-I will reject most PRs and feature requests.
+I have to reject most PRs and feature requests.
 Why?
 Because I use sqinn for my own projects, and I need it to be fast, secure, reliable and easy to maintain.
 I cannot include every feature under the sun.
 I give it away for free, so everybody can adjust it to his or her own needs.